sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/PCA.rst

 PCA can be useful in various ways like data visualization, denoising and feature extraction.
 By reducing the dimensionality of the data, PCA can make it easier to visualize patterns in the data and to identify relationships between variables.
 Additionally, PCA can be used to remove noise from the data, by projecting the data onto the directions that capture most of the variation in the data.
 It can also be used as a feature extraction technique, by projecting the data onto the most informative directions and using the resulting principal components as features for further analysis.

-You can find the details at the H2O website : https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/pca.html
+For more details, visit the H2O website at: https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/pca.html

-Below are details which can be needed on H2O PCA processor:
+Below are the details required for configuring H2O PCA processor:

 .. list-table:: H2O PCA
    :widths: 20 80